mjeri/go-probe-wait/README.md

   -h, --help                    OPTIONAL - Show this online help.
   -i, --probeInterval string    OPTIONAL - The interval at which the probe is executed.
 The format needs to be parsable by time.ParseDuration.
 Examples: 300ms, 3s (default "1s")
   -t, --programTimeout string   OPTIONAL - Timeout after the program is considered unsuccessful and it exits with 1.
 The format needs to be parsable by time.ParseDuration.
 Examples: 300ms, 3s (default "15s")
-  -c, --runCommandOnTimeout     OPTIONAL - Run the specified command also on a programTimeout.
+  -s, --succeedAnyway           OPTIONAL - Even when the timeout occurs, consider the run as success and exit with 0 or run the specified command.
 ```

 Precompiled binaries for unix based systems are available in the releases of the GitHub project.